 Faculty conducting research in the following areas are invited to participate as mentors to Amgen Scholars: biochemistry; bioengineering; bioinformatics; chemical and bimolecular engineering; biopsychology; biotechnology; chemistry; immunology; medical pharmacology; molecular medicine; molecular pharmacology; molecular, cell, and developmental biology; neurobiology; neuroscience; pathology; physiological psychology; physiological science; statistics; and toxicology.

 Amgen Scholars will be selected from among undergraduate applicants hailing from colleges and universities from around the U.S. and its territories, as well as MIT.
-Students placed into MIT laboratories will conduct research on a full-time basis (40 hours weekly) for the duration of the program, Monday, June 8 through Friday, August 7, 2015.
+Students placed into MIT laboratories will conduct research on a full-time basis (40 hours weekly) for the duration of the program - June 12-August 10, 2017.

 Role of Faculty Mentors